MIDL Insight Meditation

 2. Feeling light-headed.

-Because you are not used to breathing so deeply, you may experience some light-headedness due to the increased levels of C02 being absorbed.
-Whenever you experience this, stop the exercise and allow yourself to stay still.
-Generally, after 10 seconds this feeling settles as C02 re-balances leaving you feeling calmer & more relaxed, and you can resume your training.
-With regular practice this light-headed feeling gradually lessons.
+• Because you are not used to breathing so slowly, you may experience some light-headedness.
+Whenever you experience this, stop the exercise for a while and allow yourself to stay still until the symptoms settle down.
+Generally, after 10 seconds, this feeling will settle, leaving you feeling calmer & more relaxed.
+Once it has settled, you can resume your training.
+With regular practice, this light-headed feeling will gradually lessen and no longer happen. ***See your doctor if light-headedness persists***

 3. Feeling like you don't have enough air.